Lluís Companys: Presidency of Catalonia and proclamation of Catalan State

+For the 1936 Spanish general election on 16 February, in January 1936 various left-wing political organizations, including ERC, formed an electoral alliance called the Popular Front, led by Azaña.
+In Catalonia and Valencia, the coalition was known as the Front of the Lefts (Front d'Esquerres).
+After the election victory of the Popular Front, Companys was pardoned by the new Spanish government, and the Catalan government was restored.

 Republican soldiers and Assault Guards fighting from the Telefónica building in Barcelona during the July 1936 uprising.

 The period after that election until July 1936 is considered a time of relative peace in Catalonia, in contrast with the rest of Spain.
 The Parliament restored their legislative activities.
 As a response to the 1936 Berlin Summer Olympics held in Nazi Germany, the government prepared the People's Olympiad in Barcelona, with Companys as its honorary president.
 The Olympiad was planned to commence on 19 July, but on that same day the Spanish Army began a national coup d'état that would fail but eventually precipitate the Spanish Civil War.
 On the morning of 19 July, civil conflict began between Republican and Nationalist forces in Barcelona.

 Civil War

 Organization chart of the Central Committee of Antifascist Militias, 1936.
 As president of Catalonia, Companys governed a large number of competing and fractious political groups, while nurturing Catalan autonomy.

 When the Spanish Civil War began, Companys sided with the Spanish Republic against the Nationalist faction.
-Responding to the coup attempt in Barcelona, several Catalan political and workers parties independently fought to defeat the local Nationalist forces, subsequently causing tensions in political power.
-As a consequence of the independently organized resistance, by the end of the fighting on 21 July some of the political parties wielded considerably more power than the government.
-These parties included: the Confederación Nacional del Trabajo (CNT), an anarchist syndicalist trade union; the Iberian Anarchist Federation (FAI), a Spanish anarchist organization; the Workers' Party of Marxist Unification (POUM), a revolutionary anti-Stalinist communist party; and others.
+Responding to the coup attempt in Barcelona, several working-class militias and political parties independently fought to defeat the local Nationalist forces, subsequently causing tensions in political power.
+By the end of the fighting on 21 July, some of the independent organizations wielded considerably more power than the government.
+These included the Confederación Nacional del Trabajo (CNT), an anarchist syndicalist trade union, its ally the Iberian Anarchist Federation (FAI), a Spanish anarchist organization, the Workers' Party of Marxist Unification (POUM), a revolutionary anti-Stalinist communist party, and others.
 Companys was instrumental in organizing an umbrella collaboration between these diverse groups called the Central Committee of Anti-Fascist Militias (CCMA).
 CCMA was formed on 21 July and sponsored by his Catalan government to reconcile the political tensions, recover the control of the situation, and organize the war effort.